Simple Present Tense

 I finished eating something before now.
 The exact time is not important.

-See Present Perfect Tense for detailed grammar explanations.
+See Present Perfect Tense for details.

 PDFs: Positive Already / Just / Yet After Because Mixed